 Facebook is working hard to improve its public reputation regarding ads on the platform in the aftermath of the Russian political interference scandal.
 This work has centered on how to give the audience the tools needed to determine whether or not to trust the information being promoted to them.

 UPDATE: we have been working closely with Facebook to better understand these changes.
-So far we have nothing definitive but will update this post as soon as we do.
+Some updates to the Canadian Ads description are included below.

 For the first time as a species, humans live in a world where information is abundant.
 The history of human civilization is very much one of political and physical expansion shaped by the available communication technology as detailed in Harold Innis’ “Empire and Communications.”
 From the clay tablets of the Sumerians that allowed for commerce to the papyrus scrolls of the Romans that allowed their empire to grow communication technologies have always influenced how we live.